Why text in exported SVG images may not display correctly

 When you look at a diagram exported to an SVG image in IE or some SVG editors, the text may not display correctly.

-For example, in the following diagram, some of the shapes have bold and italic words in the label text - they use formatted text.
+For example, in the following diagram, some of the shapes have bold and italic words in the label text with Formatted Text enabled in the Advanced section of the Text tab in the format panel.

-You can convert individual labels from HTML foreignObject elements to native SVG text directly in the editor, without exporting.
-This is a per-cell style property.
+Convert individual labels from HTML foreignObject elements to native SVG text.

-- Select the shape(s) whose labels you want to convert.
+- Select the shape(s) and connector(s) whose labels you want to convert.

-- In the Text tab of the format panel, enable the Convert to SVG checkbox.
+- In the Advanced section of the Text tab of the format panel, enable the Convert Labels to SVG checkbox.

 Note: The Convert to SVG option is only available for formatted text labels that use supported HTML tags (headings, paragraphs, bold, italic, etc.).
 Labels containing tables, lists, links, or elements with background colours are not supported and the checkbox will be disabled.

-See the GitHub discussion on converting labels to SVG for more details.
+See Convert labels to SVG for more details.

 Export to SVG with text settings

-When you export a diagram as a SVG image (File > Export as > SVG), you can enable Embed Fonts to include fonts in the exported SVG file in case the viewer doesn't have the font installed.
+When you export a diagram as an SVG image (File > Export as > SVG), enable Embed Fonts to include fonts in the exported SVG file in case the viewer doesn't have the font installed.

-You can also export your diagram to a PDF file yourself, and then import that PDF into a tool like Inkscape.
-This will result in SVG labels in the diagram in the SVG file.
+You can also export your diagram to a PDF file, and then import that PDF into a tool like Inkscape to ensure SVG labels are used.

 Disable formatted text and word wrap